aaslun/Sightings/readme.txt

 Save/Publish your post.
 View the post, the map should now be displayed at the bottom of your post, above the comments.

+= How do I let my visitors submit their own Sightings? =

+On any post or page, type in the text: [sightings-form] Publish the post or page.
+On the published page a form will now appear that allows your visitors to submit geotagged locations along with some descriptive text and user information.
+Every submission is imported into your blog as a drafted post, awaiting your approval.
+Just change the post status to "published" if you want it to appear publicly on your blog along with your other sightings.
+It is highty recommended that you configure the Sightings settings in admin first.
+Here you can also choose to recieve e-mails when someone submits a new sighting through the form.

 = How do i display all markers on a larger map? =

 First, make sure that you have created some posts, positioned and saved the geolocations on the maps.